 What did the buyer get for $18,300?
 Well, a paper certificate of authenticity and a set of instructions on how to set up the artwork: it must be exhibited in a private house in a roughly five-by-five-foot space free of obstruction.
 This isn’t a one time thing as the artist is still creating more invisible sculptures, with the latest being one in New York.

-- Premium look & feel with metal back cover and slim, narrow bezels.
+- Premium look and feel with metal back cover and slim, narrow bezels.
 Enjoy your favorite videos on the 10.3" FHD display with TDDI technology

 - Fast and powerful Octa-Core processor with up to 2.3 GHz main frequency for quick performance

-- Never miss a moment with 8 MP rear + 5 MP front cameras, dual microphones, and 2 side speakers tuned with Dopoundsy Atmos
+- Never miss a moment with 8 MP rear plus 5 MP front cameras, dual microphones, and 2 side speakers tuned with Dopoundsy Atmos

 When I decide to ‘exhibit’ an immaterial sculpture in a given space, that space will concentrate a certain amount and density of thoughts at a precise point, creating a sculpture that, from my title, will only take the most varied forms,” said the artist.